GriffinPlus/dotnet-libs-logging/src/GriffinPlus.Lib.Logging.ElasticsearchPipelineStage/README.md

 Stage.SendQueueSize = 50000
 ```

 The [demo project](../GriffinPlus.Lib.Logging.Demo) shows how to set up and integrate the pipeline stage.
 If the configuration file does not exist, the demo project saves a new one with the settings that have been configured programmatically.
-This way you can set your own defaults and write a configuration file using these defaults.
-An existing log configuration file will only be loaded, but not modified.
-This way an application can generate a missing log configuration file with sensible defaults on the first run and the user can modify the configuration file as needed.
+This way you can set your own defaults and write a configuration file using these settings.
+An existing log configuration file is loaded, but not modified.
+This enables an application to generate a missing log configuration file with sensible defaults on the first run.
+Afterwards the user can modify the configuration file as needed.

 ## Message Fields